 Monty Hutson, a Consulting Hypnotist that created an Alternative Solution to helping with P.T.S.
 (Post-Traumatic Stress).
 Has developed "Neuro-Traumatic Resourcing" (Non-Therapeutic Hypnotism).
 This method is used to assist with a person's challenges/issues.
-In order for us to offically work with a client they have to have been diagnosed by a medical professional who is licensed and has the proper authority to diagnose P.T.S.D. ( California, Nevada and Washington) Once the perspective client has the proper paperwork or referral from their Doctor or Medical Professional we can proceed with our process of helping them.
+In order for us to officially work with a client, they have to have been diagnosed by a medical professional who is licensed and has the proper authority to diagnose P.T.S.D.
+Once the perspective client has the proper paperwork or referral from their Doctor or Medical Professional we can proceed with our process of helping them.
 Our goal is to assist the Veteran to Regain a Positive Mental Attitude or to Manage Situational Stress.
-To accuratly work with a client we must apply a Reasonable Person Test.
+To accurately work with a client we must apply a Reasonable Person Test.
 This will determine if we can continue to move forward.
-In certain cases we may offer a Service Dog to help with on going issues, for this reason we want to ensure that the Veteran is capable of taking care of the animal without creating further stress.
-We prefer working with the clients Doctor or Medical Professional so that they are involved and aware of the help we are providing.
+In certain cases, we may offer a Service Dog to help with on going issues, for this reason, we want to ensure that the Veteran is capable of taking care of the animal without creating further stress.
+We prefer working with the client's Doctor or Medical Professional so that they are involved and aware of the help we are providing.

 Monty Hutson is a veteran who served in the U.S. Army for six years with the 101st Airborne Division and 8th.
 Infantry in Germany.
 Spending much of his off time studying language patterns and hypnosis, he started developing communication techniques that his unit commanders found very useful.
 Monty became known for his mind tricks and performed for various military functions.